 A methamphetamine overdose may be acute (sudden) or chronic (long-term).

-This is for information only and not for use in the treatment or management of an actual poison exposure.
-If you have an exposure, you should call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.
+This article is for information only.
+DO NOT use it to treat or manage an actual overdose.
+If you or someone you are with overdoses, call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.

-Methamphetamine is a common but illegal drug sold on the streets.
+Methamphetamine is a common, illegal, drug sold on the streets.
 It may be called meth, crank, speed, crystal meth, and ice.

-Methamphetamine most often causes a general feeling of wellness (euphoria) that is usually called "a rush."
-Other symptoms increased heart rate, increased blood pressure, and large wide pupils.
+Methamphetamine most often causes a general feeling of wellness (euphoria) that is usually called a "rush."
+Other symptoms are increased heart rate, increased blood pressure, and large, wide pupils.